 Zero percent financing and factory rebates can make a new car or truck seem very attractive.
-But when you add it all up, it is almost always cheaper to keep an existing vehicle even if it requires major repairs.
+But when you add it all up, it is almost always cheaper to keep an existing vehicle going even if it requires major repairs.

 Replacing an engine is obviously a major repair that requires a sizable investment in a vehicle.
 For some older vehicles, the cost of replacing the engine may be more than the vehicle is worth.
 Yet many owners will have the engine replaced anyway because they do not want to trade vehicles or they owe too much on the vehicle to trade it.